AndrewYiBC/AndrewYiBC.github.io/_pages/photon_mapping.md

 ## Participating Media
 Before delving into volumetric photon mapping, I will provide a brief overview of the concept of **participating media** in computer graphics.
 This summary is based on what I learned from Chapter 11 of *Physically Based Rendering: From Theory to Implementation* (PBRT) (4th Edition) [[4]](#4).\
-Paticipating media refer to regions filled with small particles that interact with light as it travels through the medium.
-Fog and cloudy water are common real-world examples of paticipating media.
+Participating media refer to regions filled with small particles that interact with light as it travels through the medium.
+Fog and cloudy water are common real-world examples of participating media.
 Due to the massive number of particles present in such media, it is infeasible to model each particle individually.
-Instead, when rendering a scene with participating media, the media's effects on light are modeled probablistically.
+Instead, when rendering a scene with participating media, the media's effects on light are modeled probabilistically.

 ### Physical Processes in Participating Media
 These are three major physical processes that influence light transport in participating media.
 I will quote their definitions from PBRT [[4]](#4):